 For a dozen years I’ve liked the design pattern of a tab bleeding off the top left corner of the screen to pull down a map, and “Find a School” was just right for it here.
 So good we named it twice, a second tab reveals a version of the map filtered to only show those schools currently hiring.
 Nice!
 So we tried a third tab to pull down a list of only those schools with news to share, but the school news is of less immediate interest than the school jobs, and the top-left corner was now getting a little crowded, so we left it at two tabs.
 These also serve to introduce the Operator font family in the header, which otherwise only has Gotham for titles (the masthead and menu items) and Ideal Sans for the text (the tagline).

 Balancing out these two top-left tabs is the top-right icon for the user login, which is the conventional place for it — moreover it’s displayed using the conventional user icon.
-Following convention here improves the design by not necessitating the disfigurement of signposting, and more importantly helps the user by meeting any unconscious expectations.
+Following convention here improves the design by enabling the eschewing of disfiguring signposting, and more importantly helps the user by meeting any unconscious expectations.
 Conventions are a designer’s best friends.

 Once logged in, the user icon gains a circle around it and the user’s name appears next to it; obvious choices.
 Unlike the menu items, the user menu opens with a click rather than a hover.
 If logged out it reveals a login form and a link to the registration form; if logged in then two consoles are displayed, one listing the user’s roles, the other a handful of links for account management.
 Its background is the chevron pattern but unlike the header’s Payne’s Gray is in member-related brown, the contrasting stroke also whiter than the header’s as a visual suggestion that it’s closer to the viewer than the header beneath it.